Schöenner is a relatively obscure German toy company. The firm was started by Jean Schöenner

 standard ones made for the European market.
 Many of Schöenner's steam locomotives were made with

-non-swlivelling trucks which limted operation to straight tracks only or on the floor without tracks.
+non-swiveling trucks which limited operation to straight tracks only or on the floor without tracks.

 an employee of Georges Carette.
 He started his own company in 1895.

-Schöenner was famous for it's beautiful trains, but today these toys are very hard to find
+Schöenner was famous for making beautiful trains, but today these toys are very hard to find

 and expensive.
 Schöenner trains are often mistakenly identified as being built by other manufacturers